Which systems are being replaced this year (2023-2024)?

 Can I keep or purchase my old system?

 The primary objective of the PC Replacement Project is to remove older computer equipment from campus and replace it with newer equipment.
-Old equipment is retired from campus, it is removed from our support contracts.
+Old equipment is retired from campus and removed from our support contracts.
 For these reasons, you will not be able to keep or purchase your older computer equipment.

 I want to purchase an upgrade to the replacement computer (Mac or PC).
-Will my departmental funds be charged from fiscal year 2020-2012 or fiscal year
+Will my departmental funds be charged from fiscal year 2022-2023 or 2023-2024?

 Can I keep my old monitor and just get the CPU to save money?